 The largest employer in Dayton, Ohio is Wright Patterson Air Force Base, which ranks as the 5th largest employer in Ohio.
 With over 18,000 jobs, both military and civilian, it is a life force in the Dayton economy.
 Many other smaller technology and research firms are situated around the area to support the work at the base.
 Other large employers around Dayton, Ohio are Premier Health Network, Kettering Medical Network, Reynolds and Reynolds and Lexus Nexus.
 The Dayton area is working hard to attract new businesses to the Dayton area as well as providing opportunities for future growth through career training at local colleges and universities.

 There are two large universities in the Dayton area.
 The University of Dayton was founded in 1850 and is a private, Catholic school and has the only American Bar Association approved law school in the area.
 Wright State University was founded in 1967 as a public school and has the only medical school in the Miami Valley.
-Sinclair Community College has a wide variety of two year associate programs and is a very affordable commuter school in the area.
-Kettering College of Medical Arts is associated with Kettering Medical Center and offers a variety of health care educational pursuits.
+Sinclair Community College has a wide variety of two-year associate programs and is a very affordable commuter school in the area.
+Kettering College of Medical Arts is associated with Kettering Medical Center and offers a variety of healthcare educational pursuits.

 The Dayton housing market offers the home buyer a multitude of choices and price ranges.
-Whether you prefer a large, turn of the century Dayton four-bedroom house with a lot of character or a cute and charming bungalow or cape cod Dayton OH house with basement, you will be able to find what you are looking for in the neighborhoods of Dayton.
+Whether you prefer a large, turn of the century Dayton four-bedroom house with a lot of character or a cute and charming bungalow or cape cod Dayton OH house with a basement, you will be able to find what you are looking for in the neighborhoods of Dayton.

 If you are interested in urban living, check out the number of lofts available in downtown Dayton.
 Loft apartments such as The Cannery and The Mercantile Loft are providing urban professionals the convenience of city living in an upscale, urban environment.
 Enjoy dinner out at one of the many fine, upscale restaurants, grab your bike and ride on the bike paths by the river, meet some friends at a café for coffee, or shop at the Second Street Market.
 It’s all close by and convenient.
-Dayton Condos are abundant and popular for those wanting care free living.
+Dayton Condos are abundant and popular for those wanting a carefree residence.
 Some of the areas most popular and luxurious condos are found on Main Street in Downtown Dayton at Performance Place, located at the Benjamin and Marian Schuster Performing Arts Center.
 This Downtown Dayton performing arts complex is an 18-floor residential and office tower, of which floors nine through 17 are dedicated to residential condos, most of which have 2 bedrooms and about 1700 square feet.
 Each resident has a 220 square foot balcony, two parking spaces, and climate-controlled storage.
 The Performance Place also offers a private exercise suite and 24-hour security.

 There are many cultural opportunities to take advantage of in Dayton, Ohio.
 The Dayton Art Institute has a wide variety of art and exhibits, as well as special engagements that tour around the world at the finest art museums.
 The Schuster Center and the Victory Theater bring in the best Broadway shows and musicians for your entertainment.
 Come catch a baseball game at the new Fifth Third Field in downtown Dayton, Ohio and watch the Dayton Dragons slay the opposing team.
 Riverscape Metro Park, located along the Great Miami River, is a great place to enjoy activities with your family or when you’re out for a romantic evening.
 Take a stroll along the river, bring your bikes and ride, watch the interactive fountains or laser light shows, enjoy concerts and live entertainment, or ice skate in the winter.

 Near Wright Patterson AFB is the National Air and Space Museum, which allows visitors to tour and enjoy seeing many examples of aviation history.
 Sun Watch Indian Village is a recreation of a settlement of the Fort Ancient Indians which called the Miami Valley their home long before European settlers came to the area and is a great place to learn the history of the area and shop for Native American made products.
-The Second Street Market offers great shopping and dining options, with fresh produce and floral products, boutiques, and food items in a unique shopping atmosphere; like an enclosed, open air market!
+The Second Street Market offers great shopping and dining options, with fresh produce and floral products, boutiques, and food items in a unique shopping atmosphere; like an enclosed, open-air market!
 If you enjoy classical music and dance, Dayton, Ohio is home to the Dayton Ballet, the Dayton Contemporary Dance Company, and the Dayton Philharmonic Orchestra for your enjoyment.

 Dayton was founded in the late 1700’s by a small group who settled along the banks of the Great Miami River.
 Dayton was named for a captain in the Revolutionary War by the name of Jonathan Dayton.
-The Miami and Erie Canal was built in the 1830’s and helped to connect Lake Erie to the Miami River and was the main route of travel in the part of Ohio during the early to mid 1800’s.
+The Miami and Erie Canal was built in the 1830’s and helped to connect Lake Erie to the Miami River and was the main route of travel in the part of Ohio during the early to mid-1800’s.

 Dayton was the first large city in the United States to adopt a council-manager form of government, back in 1913.
 In this form of city government, the mayor has one vote just like the rest of the commissioners that sit on the city council and the council chooses a city manager, who is the administrative authority over the city government.